mwusdv/rl_p1_navigation/README.md

 Then, place the file in the rl_p1_navigation/ folder and unzip (or decompress) the file.

-I was working on this project in the ubuntu system.
-So a `Banana_Linux` folder has already been put in the project repo.
-It can be used directly in the unbuntu system.

 ## Instructions
+Firt download the necessary zip file according to the above section.
+Then please modify the 16-th line in the `common.py` accordingly:

+        env = UnityEnvironment(file_name="./Banana_Linux/Banana.x86")
+with the correct file name.
+Currently it is set as `./Banana_Linux/Banana.x86` since I worked on this project in a ubuntu system.

-To launch the training code, use
+To launch the training code:

             python train.py dqn_fname

-The last parameter `dqn_fname` is the name of the file where the trained agent to be stored.
+The last parameter `dqn_fname` is the name of the file where the trained agent will be stored.

-To launch the test code, use
+To launch the test code:

             python test.py dqn_fname

 The last parameter `dqn_fname` is optional.
-If it is given, the code will play the trained agent stored in that file, otherwise the code will play the environment randomly.
+If it is given, the code will play with the trained agent stored in that file, otherwise the code will play the environment randomly.